 I knew I needed to look for alternative options so I called my GP, because I knew he was into alternative medicine.
 He told me to try Indian rather than Chinese medicine for my particular condition.
-So now I had to find a recommendation for an Ayurvedic practitioner and stressed on how to find one when I knew nothing about Ayurveda.
+So now I had to find a recommendation for an Ayurvedic practitioner and stressed on how to find one when I knew nothing about Ayurveda and exercise.
 In a moment of clarity after the panic died down, I recalled my local pharmacy might have the answers.
 A slow walk down the road later, and I stood in front of one of the pharmacists.
 It turned out that she had taken her severely arthritic Mother to a lady in Stanmore – and the rest, as they say, is history.

 First time at an Ayurvedic Clinic